rule

 Text 44

-Reaching the temple of the goddess washed she her feet and lotuslike hands, sipped she water for purification and entered she the presence of Ambikâ sanctified and peaceful.
+Reaching the temple of the goddess washed she her feet and lotuslike hands, sipped she water for purification and entered she sanctified and peaceful the place where Ambikā resided.
+(Vedabase)

 Text 45

-The indeed young girl was by the elderly wives of the learned, well known with the injunctions, led in offering respects to Bhavânî the wife of S'iva there together with Bhava [his other name]:
+The so very young girl was by the elderly wives of the brahmins, who were well acquainted with the injunctions, accompanied in offering her respects to Bhavānī, who was there together with her consort Lord Bhava [S'iva].

 Text 46

-'I along with your children repeatedly offer my obeisances to you o Ambikâ, please allow Krishna the Supreme Lord to be my husband.'
+'I along with your children repeatedly offer my obeisances to you o Ambikā, please allow Krishna, the Supreme Lord, to be my husband.'
+(Vedabase)

 Text 47-48